mohitpai/journey-optimizer.en/help/using/offers/offer-library/ai-ranking.md

 ## Get started with AI models {#get-started-with-ai-rankings}

-You can use a trained model system that ranks offers to display for a given profile.
+[!DNL Journey Optimizer] allows you to use a trained model system that ranks offers to display for a given profile.

 >[!CAUTION]
 >